James C. Furman, circa 1850s

 The Furman’s found a place at the foot of Piney and Paris mountains north of Greenville; a one-story modest colonial house on 350 acres, a one and a half hour buggy ride to campus.
 George Washington Green constructed the house between 1852 and 1857 (Green Farm).
 On March 2, 1857, Green, who had moved to Mississippi, sold the land and an additional 100 acres to James C. Furman for $7,000 for use as a summer home.
 Between 1857 and 1860, Furman and his wife remodeled Green Farm, adding four rooms and a new entrance with a front porch, four Greek-Revival-style columns, and a three-bay portico.
 It is said that Mary had fashioned the new front of the farmhouse after that of her childhood home.
 By 1860, the Furman’s were calling the renovated house "Cherrydale."
 The 1860 U.S. Census indicates that 25 enslaved persons worked on the farm, and grew a wide range of crops, including apples and even cherries.

-Furman died at Cherrydale in 1891 and his wife continued to live there until in her last few years she went to live with her daughter in New York where she died in 1911.
+Furman died at Cherrydale in 1891.
+Mary continued to live there until in her last few years she went to live with her daughter in New York where she died in 1911.

 The James C. Furman Hall of Science was officially opened on January 18, 1912 on Furman's downtown Greenville campus.
 Donations from Andrew Carnegie and alumni and friends had made the building possible.
 A plaque recorded Furman's devotion to the university: